sflavelle/writing/Incompatible Time (AHiT)/Chapters/01 - Time's End/02 - Glitched Game.md

 Moustache Girl thought.
 She rose from her throne and descended the pile of Time Pieces.
 She gestured for quiet as she listened for this intruder.

-"Huh, doesn't she only come down when I go to attack her?"
+"*Huh, doesn't she only come down when I go to attack her?*"

 *When you try to what?* This mystery voice was near the door, somewhere just left of the minion.
 She approached him, focusing her vision on him as she got close, stopping just in front of him.
 She didn't want this strange presence to know she was searching for him.